SK Shlomo

-Shlomo Sarah Kahn (born 1983), known professionally as SK Shlomo and previously as Shlomo, is a British singer-songwriter, beatboxer, music producer and live looping technologist.
+Shlomo Sarah Kahn (born Simon Shlomo Kahn, 1983), known professionally as SK Shlomo and previously as Shlomo, is a British interdisciplinary performance artist, theatre maker, beatboxer, and live looping technologist.
+They are the founder and Artistic Director of the disabled-led organisation Nebula Productions.

 Background

 SK Shlomo is of Jewish descent, with Israeli, Iraqi and German lineage.
 They grew up in the village of Bourne End, Buckinghamshire.
 They are a classically trained percussionist and a jazz drummer, learning the drums from the age of eight and playing classical percussion in youth orchestras.
 Their father is a jazz guitarist.
 They began making vocal rhythms as a child as a way to practice their drums, and in their teens discovered that others practiced the art of human beatboxing.
 In 2003 they left the Physics with Astrophysics degree course at Leeds University to pursue their music full-time.

 Career

 SK Shlomo first began performing as a beatboxer in 2002 when they became the champion at the King of the Jam beatboxing tournament in London, winning a pot of Bonne Maman jam.
 They became known for their original beatboxing techniques including their 2-mic trancebox routine which they debuted at the World Beatbox Convention in 2003.

 They first came to broader attention in 2004 when they collaborated with Björk on her all vocal song Oceania, which Björk later performed at the opening ceremony of the Athens of the 2004 Summer Olympics.
 The song Oceania was commissioned by the Olympic Games Committee and heard by an estimated 3.9 billion people around the world making SK Shlomo one of the most-heard beatboxers in history (although most would not have realised that the drum sounds were vocal).
 The performance was nominated for a Grammy Award.
 They began touring the UK, Europe and Canada with London hip hop act Foreign Beggars, before making a solo appearance on Later... with Jools Holland in late 2005.
 Following a performance at London's Queen Elizabeth Hall concert hall, they became Artist in Residence at Southbank Centre in 2007.

 As part of their residency at Southbank Centre, SK Shlomo curated and performed in a collaborative concert series Music Through Unconventional Means from 2007 to 2010 which featured a diverse range of artists including Martha Wainwright, Teddy Thompson, DJ Yoda and Jarvis Cocker.